 This exam has two parts.
 You will have one and a half hours to complete the exam.
 You may budget your time as you see fit.

-PART II requires that you write a brief essay analyzing and evaluating argumentation contained in a written passage.
-You will be given blank paper for writing your answer to Part II.
+Part II: A brief essay must be written analyzing and evaluating argumentation contained in a written passage.
+Paper will be provided.

-You are allowed no aids in the exam room.
+- Students are allowed no aids in the exam room

-The Critical Thinking exam is offered twice per year - usually in February and September.
+- The Exam is offered twice per year - usually in February and September